perseoGI/notes/docker-kubernetes/docker.md

 Containers are innmutable and ephemeral

 - Inmutable: only re-deploy containers, not change
-- Separation of concerns: unique data will be persistant on the layers until container is removed
+- Separation of concerns: unique data will be persistent on the layers until container is removed
 - Data volumes: outside container Unique FS
 - Bind Mounts: link container path to host path

 #### Data Volumes

-VOLUME:
+    VOLUME <path_to_volume>

+To see it, under volume:

+    docker image inspect <image>

+Under Mounts/mountpoint (real host path):

+    docker container inspect <container>

+    docker volume ls
+    docker volume inspect <volume>

+##### Named volumes

+Name a container to use same persistent path over different containers

+    docker run ... -v <volume_name>:<path_inside_container> ...

+Eg:

+    docker container run -d --name mysql -e MYSQL_ALLOW_EMPTY_PASSWORD=True -v mysql-db:/var/lib/mysql mysql

+To create a docker volume with an specific driver:

+    docker volume create -d <driver> -o <driver options> ...

+This is not quite common on local development

+#### Bind mounting

+- Maps a host file/dir to a container file/dir

+Command:

+    docker container run ... -v <host_path_starting_with_/>:<container_path> ...

+This will not create a volume but a link to existing file

 ## Image